TL;DR

 Codebase-grounded from the start.
 Tekk reads your actual repo before generating anything.
 It doesn't guess at file names or assume architectural patterns.
 Every plan references what's already there.

 No ceremony overhead.
 No estimation meetings.
 No planning poker.
 No story point debates.
+Traditional sprint planning is timeboxed to two hours per week of sprint — and most teams still run over.
 Describe the work, get a spec, move to execution.
 That's the entire workflow.

 Expert review built in.
 After a spec is generated, you can run security, architecture, performance, or agent-improvement reviews against it.
 Catch bad assumptions before they become bad code.